Injections to treat psoriasis: What's to know

 - blood disorders

-- increased risk for serious nervous system disorders, including multiple sclerosis, nervous system inflammation, and seizures
+- an increased risk of serious nervous system disorders, including multiple sclerosis (MS), nervous system inflammation, and seizures

 Other treatment options

 There are several different types of psoriasis, and they may need different approaches.

 When prescribing a treatment a doctor will consider:

 - the psoriasis type

 Many people use topical treatments to remedy the external symptoms of psoriasis.

 Topical corticosteroids can reduce inflammation in the skin in cases of mild to moderate psoriasis.